(A) Section 701 General

 (C) Section 703 Fire-resistance-rated construction

 (1) 703.1 Maintenance.
-The required fire-resistance rating of fire-resistance-rated construction (including walls, firestops, shaft enclosures, partitions, smoke barriers, fire-resistive coatings and sprayed fire-resistant materials applied to structural members and fire-resistant joint systems) shall be maintained.
-Such elements shall be visually inspected by the owner annually and properly repaired, restored or replaced when damaged, altered, breached or penetrated.
+The required fire-resistance rating of fire-resistance-rated construction including but not limited to, walls, firestops, shaft enclosures, partitions, smoke barriers, floors, fire-resistive coatings and sprayed fire-resistant materials applied to structural members and fire-resistant joint systems shall be maintained.
+Such elements shall be visually inspected by the owner annually and properly repaired, restored or replaced where damaged, altered, breached or penetrated.
+Records of inspections and repairs shall be maintained.
 Where concealed, such elements shall not be required to be visually inspected by the owner unless the concealed space is accessible by the removal or movement of a panel, access door, ceiling tile or similar movable entry to the space.
 Openings made therein for the passage of pipes, electrical conduit, wires, ducts, air transfer openings and holes made for any reason shall be protected with approved methods capable of resisting the passage of smoke and fire.
 Openings through fire-resistance-rated assemblies shall be protected by self- or automatic-closing doors of approved construction meeting the fire protection requirements for the assembly.

 (a) 703.1.1 Fireblocking and draftstopping.
 Required fireblocking and draftstopping in combustible concealed spaces shall be maintained to provide continuity and integrity of the construction.

 (b) 703.1.2 Smoke barriers and smoke partitions.
 Required smoke barriers and smoke partitions shall be maintained to prevent the passage of smoke.
-All openings protected with approved smoke barrier doors or smoke dampers shall be maintained in accordance with NFPA 105 as listed in rule 1301:7-7-47 of the Administrative Code.
+Openings protected with approved smoke barrier doors or smoke dampers shall be maintained in accordance with NFPA 105 as listed in rule 1301:7-7-80 of the Administrative Code.

 (c) 703.1.3 Fire walls, fire barriers and fire partitions.
 Required fire walls, fire barriers and fire partitions shall be maintained to prevent the passage of fire.
-All openings protected with approved doors or fire dampers shall be maintained in accordance with NFPA 80 as listed in rule 1301:7-7-47 of the Administrative Code.
+Openings protected with approved doors or fire dampers shall be maintained in accordance with NFPA 80 as listed in rule 1301:7-7-80 of the Administrative Code.

 (2) 703.2 Opening protectives.
-Opening protectives shall be maintained in an operative condition in accordance with NFPA 80 as listed in rule 1301:7-7-47 of the Administrative Code.
+Opening protectives shall be maintained in an operative condition in accordance with NFPA 80 as listed in rule 1301:7-7-80 of the Administrative Code.
+Where allowed by the fire code official, the application of field-applied labels associated with the maintenance of opening protectives shall follow the requirements of the approved third-party certification organization accredited for listing the opening protective.
 Fire doors and smoke barrier doors shall not be blocked or obstructed or otherwise made inoperable.
 Fusible links shall be replaced promptly whenever fused or damaged.
 Fire door assemblies shall not be modified.

 (a) 703.2.1 Signs.
 Where required by the fire code official, a sign shall be permanently displayed on or near each fire door in letters not less than 1 inch (25 mm) high to read as follows: